jpe90/cryogen/README.md

 A Clojure library to provide Markdown rendering to the cryogen-core compiler by using an external command/program, such as pandoc.

+## Emacs Integration

+An [emacs package](https://github.com/jpe90/emacs-clj-deps-new) is available which provides a Magit-style interface to `clj-new` and `deps-new` and provides a command to create sites with Cryogen.

 ## Some Sites Made With Cryogen